 Overview of Yellowstone Photography

 As I have previously noted, Yellowstone National Park is a very diverse landscape offering a multitude of photography opportunities.
-These opportunities include photographing the largest collection of geysers in the world to so much wildlife that Yellowstone is known as America’s Serengeti.
+These opportunities range from photographing the largest collection of geysers in the world to capturing an incredible assortment of wildlife.
+In fact Yellowstone is known as America’s Serengeti.

-Not only are Yellowstone’s photo spots located in a variety of different types of terrain but their elevations vary significantly along with their year round accessibility.
+Yellowstone’s photography locations are situated in a variety of different types of terrain with a range of elevations that significantly impact their year round accessibility.

 Old Faithful Upper Geyser Basin